NIS 2

 Investments in cybersecurity in line with the NIS 2 Directive are not just a short-term obligation but a foundation for reducing future risks and building resilience against cyber threats.

-Who Does the NIS 2 Directive Apply To?
+Who does the NIS 2 directive apply to?

 The directive applies to a wide range of entities and distinguishes them between two types of critical infrastructure: